VI. Expressions in the World: Race and Racism

 Underneath the identity and the conditioning is us, the part that does not come and go that exists without any formulas or scripts, that has no enemies and no hatred.
 All of that comes after, it is only the ideas people are looking through that puts them into conflict.
 To resent someone based on ‘who they are’, when they have not done anything wrong, is an error of perception, but it is understandable given how their perspective has been shaped, unconsciously, limiting their responses.

 The holocaust is remembered as an act of the Nazis or the Germans, but if it was a reflection of innate tendencies wouldn’t we expect German society to keep recreating it year after year?
 What people miss of the event in remembering the event as caused by a type of person is that the same mindset still persists around the world today, even as people called Neo-Nazis are condemned.
 Not every individual will act on it in the same way, but it is like a flammable substance that often catches fire.
 Our interactions are shaped by it: psychological distance, hierarchy, cruelty, alienation, fear.
 It is the psychological context that is the prerequisite for atrocity.

 A primitive group instinct has come with us through history only to be formalized as idea structures we assume to be our self, our people.

 Awareness of this inner context will however, in time, loosen it’s hold on us.
-Sentiments born of past identity-based conflict may not change over night, but they will certainly continue to be inflamed as long as people understand cause as something that is based in race rather than in the idea of race and the practice of it in the world.
+Sentiments born of past identity-based conflict may not change over night, but they will certainly continue to be inflamed as long as people understand cause as something that is based in ‘who you are’.